rmanocha/linear-nvim/README.md

   * You will also be prompted to enter a title for this issue
   * Description is in the works, as soon as I can figure out how to send it successfully via the graphql API
   * After the issue is created, you can copy the identifier, git branch name, url etc.
+* View issue details
+  * Move your cursor to an issue number in your buffer and call `show_issue_details()` to view details about this issue.

 ### Getting an API Key